Counselling

 Daramalan College has access to four counsellors employed by the College.
 The role of the counsellor is to focus on the emotional, social and educational well-being of the students.
 Counsellors welcome contact with students having difficulty with some part of their life, whether or not it affects their school work.
 Some typical concerns that counsellors work with include: anger, anxiety, behavioural problems, depression, eating problems, family breakdown and family conflict, grief and loss, learning and educational challenges, peer and other social relationships, school avoidance, stress and study skills.
 As well as individual sessions with students, counsellors can run groups, consult with parents and teachers and make referrals to other services and supports.

-Further information on how to access the College counsellors is available for current families in the Pastoral Care section of Daranet.
+Further information on how to access the College counsellors is available for current families on the Counsellors page of Daranet: https://daranet.daramalan.act.edu.au/homepage/3139

 Please see further information about each of our Counsellors